ETHZ-INS/StressomeExplorer/README.md

 The user can input the name of a gene of interest and data across datasets will be presented in a intuitive way.
 There are three different types of datasets that can be inspected, transcriptomic, proteomic and phospho-proteomic.

+To install the app on your local computer, simply downlad the ziped repository and extract its contents.
+Ensure R is installed on your computer.
+Then, install all required packages (see package versions below).

 To launch the app, use:
 ```{r}
 shiny::runApp('/path/app')
 ```

-A new window will open with a pre-selected gene and associated plots. on the top right, a selection box will enable to change the gene
+A new window will open with a pre-selected gene and associated plots. on the top right, a selection box will enable to change the gene.
+Initialization of the app may take a few seconds (<20), changing the gene may take a few seconds (<10).

 a runing web based version (no installation required) can be found under https://bohaceklab.hest.ethz.ch/StressomeExplorer